Skip to Content

 bobcat

-The coyote, whose name is derived from the Aztec coyote, is found from Alaska southward into Central America, but especially on the Great Plains.
-Coyotes are members of the Canidae family and share a lot of the same traits as their relatives: wolves, dogs, foxes, and jackals—another significant part of Wildlife in California.
+Now, let’s turn our attention to the coyote.
+Bearing a name derived from the Aztec coyote, this creature is distributed from Alaska southward into Central America, particularly thriving on the Great Plains.
+As members of the Canidae family, coyotes share numerous traits with their relatives—wolves, dogs, foxes, and jackals—comprising a significant component of California’s diverse wildlife.

 coyote